What Type of SEO Does a B2B Development Company Need?

 Many software companies apply — or receive — the same SEO approach that works for B2C businesses or general service providers.
 The result is usually frustration, irrelevant traffic, or growth that doesn’t translate into closed deals.

-But because the type of SEO isn’t aligned with the type of business.
+It’s not that SEO doesn’t work, but that the type of SEO isn’t aligned with the type of business.

 Not Every Business Needs the Same SEO